RR190701/gray-collar-hub-client/README.md

 ## Contributing

 > Feel free to **contribute** :heart_eyes:
-- When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change."# HackX-frontend"
+- When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change."
-"# gray-collar-hub-client"